A writing tool for MBA essays

 Does it handle the HBS "What else would you like us to know?" prompt?▾

 Yes.
-HBS deliberately leaves that prompt open-ended, and the drafter treats it as an opportunity to tell a single coherent story that the rest of the application does not already tell.
-Paste the story you want to tell and the drafter will structure it — not try to generate one for you, because the story is the one thing only you can choose.
+HBS deliberately leaves that prompt open-ended, and the workspace treats it as an opportunity to tell a single coherent story that the rest of the application does not already tell.
+Paste the story you want to tell and the workspace will help you structure it — the story is the one thing only you can choose.

 Can it write the Stanford "What matters most to you, and why?" essay?▾